yeasy/learning_pickleball/en/appendix.md

 ### Pickleball Is Slow

-In fact, the speed of a pickleball can be very fast, comparable to badminton and tennis.
-In high-level matches, especially during quick attacks near the net, the speed of the ball is astonishing, requiring extremely high reaction speed and skill.
+In fact, although absolute ball speeds in pickleball are generally lower than the fastest shots in tennis or badminton, the small court and close net-front exchanges leave players an extremely short reaction window.
+In high-level matches, especially during quick attacks near the net, extremely fast reactions and refined skills are required.

 ### Pickleball Is Easy to Learn